Lessons from Building ActSolo.AI - An AI Teleprompter and Scene Partner for My Wife

 What’s Next

-When all of this comes together for a reliable, actor-friendly, cross-device rehearsal experience, then, we will eventually make this a product offering under my wife’s business, Cameraon Creative.
+This has finally come together for a reliable, actor-friendly, rehearsal experience!
+ActSolo.AI will eventually be a product offering under my wife’s business, Cameraon Creative.

 If you’re reading this and have any feedback, please reach out!